fleeee1/dev_log/learning_log.md

 - worked on personal website wireframe.
 I'm finding the learning curve on Figma to be steep

 ## May 23, 2025
-- working with Figma to wireframe personal website
+- completed wireframe of personal website landing page